AdityaSaiV/AdityaSaiV/README.md

 I'm a passionate **Data Analyst** and **AI enthusiast** with a knack for turning raw data into actionable insights\!
 My journey in tech blends data analytics, machine learning, and cloud solutions to solve real-world problems.
 Whether it's crafting dynamic dashboards 📊 or diving into predictive modeling 🤖, I love exploring the intersection of data and innovation.

-I'm a B.Tech graduate in Computer Science with a specialization in AI & ML graduate from VIT Chennai.
+I'm a B.Tech graduate in Computer Science with a specialization in AI & ML from VIT Chennai.
 My projects range from analyzing gaming trends on Steam 🎮 to detecting diabetic retinopathy using cutting-edge XAI techniques 🩺.
 I'm always eager to learn, collaborate, and push the boundaries of what's possible with data\!

 -----